Deunitato/minimal-mistakes/_posts/2020-05-10-Docker-And-Google-Engine.md

 - This might take a while for it to load before it fully deploy (Load balancing)

+`kubectrl proxy`
+- Gives a weblink for user interface
+- Allow us to see the stats
+> Rmb to use /ui

 # Findings/Reflection

 - Kubentes allow us to update our application while not destroying users experience (Reduce downtime)